Irish damselfly: Status in Ireland

-C. lunulatum is uncommon in Ireland and is confined to the midlands and north.
+Coenagrion lunulatum is uncommon in Ireland and is confined to the midlands and north.
 It is listed as Vulnerable on the Red List of Irish dragonflies.
-Adults have been recorded from the beginning of May (Co.
-Tyrone on 1 May 2011) to late July.
+Adults have been recorded from the beginning of May (County Tyrone on 1 May 2011) to late July.
 It is found on sheltered mesotrophic lakes and large pools, fens and cutover bogs.

-It was first recorded in Ireland in Sligo in 1981.
+It was first recorded in Ireland in County Sligo in 1981.
 The total number of sites known in Ireland at the beginning of 2013 was 94 in 16 counties.
-The range encompasses most of the northern half of Ireland.
-The northernmost site is in County Donegal at Lough Napaste north of Milford and the southern limit is on the eastern edge of the Burren in Co Clare at Lough Skeardeen near Boston.
-The core of the range is in four counties – Fermanagh, Leitrim, Monaghan and Tyrone.
+The range encompasses most of the northern half of the island.
+The northernmost site is in County Donegal at Lough Napaste north of Milford and the southern limit is on the eastern edge of the Burren in County Clare at Lough Skeardeen near Boston.
+The core of the range is in four counties: Fermanagh, Leitrim, Monaghan and Tyrone.
 These hold three-quarters of the recorded sites (71).
 The other counties have five or fewer known sites.
-One of the places it has been successfully recorded and photographed is Brackagh Moss, in Armagh but it is probably extinct there.
+One of the places it has been successfully recorded and photographed is Brackagh Moss, in County Armagh but it is probably extinct there.

 Eutrophication is suggested as the most serious threat to the species.